Bhutan entry requirements for United States passport holders

 Transiting through Bhutan

-- If leaving the airport or staying overnight, a tourist visa and SDF payment are required.
+- If leaving the airport transit area, a visa is required.

 Health & vaccines for Bhutan